Cray-HPE/docs-csm/operations/multi-tenancy/Modify_a_Tenant.md

 ## Modify the `slurm` operator CR

-To make changes to a Slurm tenant deployment, first update the Slurm custom resource yaml file.
+To make changes to a Slurm tenant deployment, first update the Slurm custom resource file.
 The Slurm operator will attempt to reconcile the following
 changes:

 - Changing the munge key length
-- Changing the slurmctld PVC
+- Changing the `slurmctld` PVC
-- Changing the Percona XtraDB, slurmctld, or slurmdbd deployments
+- Changing the Percona XtraDB, `slurmctld`, or `slurmdbd` deployments

 ## Apply the `slurm` operator CR

-- (`ncn-mw#`) To update the Slurm custom resource, apply the changed yaml file:
+- (`ncn-mw#`) To update the Slurm custom resource, apply the changed file:

     ```sh
     kubectl apply -f <cluster>.yaml